|2018 Art Competition Theme:

-The deadline for entries is April 7th at 5:00 pm.
-Please submit all entries and student release forms to our office located at 2448 E. 81st St., Suite 5150, Tulsa, OK 74137 by 5:00 pm on April 7th.
+The deadline to submit entries is Friday, April 6, 2018.
+Please submit all entries and student release forms to our office located at 2448 E. 81st St. Suite 5150, Tulsa, OK 74137 by 5:00 pm on April 6th.

-Art Competition Checklist
+2018 Art Competition Submission Checklist

-Artwork cannot weigh more than 15 pounds.
+maximum dimensions.
+No framed piece should weigh more than 15 pounds.

-Artwork accepted mediums are as follows:
+Accepted mediums for the two-dimensional artwork are as follows: